WHO MAY REGISTER TO VOTE IN OHIO?

 - In the case of medical emergencies, the absentee ballot request deadline is 3 p.m. on election day.
 To be eligible under this provision, you must be confined in a hospital because of a medical emergency that occurred not more than 6 days before the election.

-All voted absentee ballots must be received at the board of elections by 7:30 p.m. on election day in order to be counted.
+All voted absentee ballots must be received at the board of elections by 7:30 p.m. on election day in order to be counted via the dropbox.
 Voters should request an absentee ballot as early as possible in order to meet the return deadline.

-Exception: Ballots mailed out of the country will be counted if received by the board up to 10 days after election day, if post-marked by election day.
+Mailed ballots will be counted if received by the board up to 4 days after election day, if post-marked before election day.

 If you are serving in the US armed forces on active duty outside the state, you, your spouse, and dependents may vote by an armed service absentee ballot if you otherwise meet the requirements for voting in Ohio.
 Your spouse and dependents may vote by an armed service absentee ballot only if they left Ohio to be with you.